nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The `RemoveCommand` class is responsible for removing the values within fields of an internship entry.
 It extends the `UpdateCommand` class, providing a removing functionality to the execution framework.

 #### Design
-- The `RemoveCommand` class process the user input to determine which internship and which field to empty.
+- The `RemoveCommand` class processes the user input to determine which internship and which field to empty.
 - If the internship ID is not valid, it will print a message accordingly.
 - If the field is not valid, it will print a message indicating the erroneous field, including fields that cannot be emptied.
 - If the valid provided does not exist in the field, it will also print a message indicating the erroneous value